Who Can Participate in PACE?

 Yes.
 Currently 30 states and the District of Columbia have enacted PACE laws, many of which have established or are in the process of establishing operational PACE programs.

-How Does PACE Work in Texas?
+How it Works in Texas?